bphillips201/ashleephillips.com/src/pages/case-study--marketing-lifecycle/marketing-lifecycle.md

 - <a href="https://www.linkedin.com/in/alexis-elan-ross/" target="_blank">Alexis Ross</a>, Visual Designer
 - <a href="https://www.linkedin.com/in/heysaralancaster/" target="_blank">Sara Lancaster</a>, UX Designer
 - <a href="https://www.linkedin.com/in/marianneconner/" target="_blank">Marianne Connor</a>, Researcher
+- <a href="https://www.linkedin.com/in/rmdougal" target="_blank">Ryan Dougal</a>, Product Marketing Manager

 ### Process

 Battling the “too many to choose from” disease, I worked with product marketing, visual and UX design to help people understand which tools are available, which they need to set up, and which they can use if they upgrade.
-I worked with visual to shape where the messaging should live and with UX design to decide how to introduce the new element.
+I worked with Alex, the visual designer, to shape where the messaging should live and with UX designer, Sara, to decide how to introduce the new element, how it should be interacted with.

 ### Recommendations

-Find a balance between using precise language and user-focused explanations
+Find a balance between using precise language and user-focused explanations.

 For example, I recommended things like: